teaching-on-testbeds/repro-DNS/README.md

 ## Background
 <!-- this has background about the material. explain at a level suitable for an advanced undergrad with some background in the topic. -->

 Distributed-denial-of-service (DDoS) attacks are attacks in which a malicious actor issues requests that consume a large amount of resources, resulting in performance degradation and eventually denial of service.
-Especially problematic are attacks when the effect of the initial bad request is amplified so the attacker does not need to use lots of resources to achieve a
+Especially problematic are attacks when the effect of the initial bad request is amplified so an attacker, using only few resources, achieves a significant effect on the victim.

 The Domain Name System (DNS) translates canonical names like "google.com" into the IP addresses that applications need to connect to the desired resource.
 DNS resolvers, servers between the clients and the nameservers, respond to DNS requests by returning a cached name-to-address mapping or by forwarding the query to the DNS hierarchy until a resolution is reached.
 When a resolver's resources are exhausted with the attacker's requests, it is unable to complete the resolution process for legitimate clients.
 This kind of attack may be used to prevent users from accessing websites and web applications.